miraclelinux/zabbix-benchmark/README.md

     $ ./zabbix-benchmark

-When the benchmark is completed, results are writed to the specified file.
+When the benchmark is completed, results are writed to the file which is specified by write_throughput_result_file in the config file.

 ### Contents of an output file